malek02/Take-Home-Assessment/README.md

     docker run -p 3000:3000 campaign-management
     ```

-3. **Using Docker Compose**:
+Alternatively, you can use **Docker Compose**:

-    To run the project using Docker Compose, execute the following commands:
+1. Run the project using Docker Compose with the following command:

     ```bash
     docker-compose up --build